-This is Part II of our two-installment blog post answering common questions our Miami insurance claims law firm receives about insurance bad faith.
-Although we have answered a number of general questions, we invite you to contact us to discuss your specific situation.
+This is Part II of our two-installment blog post answering common questions about insurance claims bad faith.
 Click here to read Part I.

-Can I recover damages for emotional distress if my insurer uses bad faith tactics when handling my claim?
+Can you recover damages for emotional distress if your insurer uses bad faith tactics when handling your claim?

 Many bad faith denials of coverage have a monumental impact on people’s lives.
 When a claim is denied, an insured might suffer the following types of devastating consequences: